 It used to be that when I was qualifying a mortgage borrower and they told me that their student loans were deferred, I could normally count on not using that debt against them in their debt ratios.
-However, as we all know underwriting guidelines are stricter these days, and now many times deferred student loans still have to be counted against mortgage borrowers’ debt ratios, even when no payments are being made and they are in deferred status.
+However, as we all know underwriting guidelines are stricter these days.
+Now deferred student loans still have to be counted against mortgage borrowers’ debt ratios, even when no payments are being made and they are in deferred status.

-VA loans: student loans need to be deferred for at least 12 months in order to not count them against a mortgage borrowers’ debt ratios.
+Student loans need to be deferred for at least 12 months in order to not count them against a mortgage borrowers’ debt ratios.

 And sometimes a bank will have their own rules on top of any Fannie Mae, Freddie Mac, FHA and VA rules.
 In the mortgage industry these additional rules are called “overlays.”
 You should ask any mortgage loan officer you may work with to confirm if the loan you are choosing has any loan overlays.